 2) Make a Commitment With Your Child to React Differently

 What this means is that you will develop a plan with your child before the situation arises.
-Choose a time and place to discuss the situation when he or she is open to learn.
+Choose a time and place to discuss the situation when he or she is open to learning.

 The key is to be proactive and talk about the issue before it happens.